K-State graduation year: 2009

 Summer internships are a great way to gain experience related to your field of study, and may lead to full-time employment once you graduate.
 You may also be able to gain some great experience during the school year by applying for student worker positions on campus.

 Get in on as many of those free fun student events as you can throughout the year, especially the first week of school.
 It 's a great way to interact with and meet other students.

 Did you complete an internship or have related work experience prior to receiving your job?

 I completed a summer internship at a local industrial company.
-Part of that experience involved traveling to and working at an auto plant for a short time assisting with the install of new equipment.
-Though extremely demanding, this was a highlight of the summer, seeing how cars are made from start to finish— as well as getting a behind-the-scenes look at processes that are off limits to plant tours.
+Part of that experience involved traveling to and working at an auto plant for a short time assisting with the installation of new equipment.
+Though demanding, this was a highlight of the summer, seeing how cars are made from start to finish— as well as getting a behind-the-scenes look at processes that are generally off-limits.

 Describe the process of finding your first job:

-I was fortunate that networking played a large role in my first job.
-A couple of weeks after graduation I was hired full time by K-State on a grant.
+I was fortunate in being hired a couple of weeks after graduation by K-State to work on a funded project.
 I didn't need to move or anything.
 It really worked out well.
-The department head I had worked for as a student worker played a big role in my hire, and that person is my immediate supervisor now.
+Networking played a large role, with the department head I had worked for as a student worker playing a big role in my hire.
+He continued to be my immediate supervisor for a few years.

 Briefly describe a typical day at your job:

 I arrive in the morning and usually catch up on email.
 After that I usually resume work on a continuing project, or multiple projects depending on the priorities at hand.
 We usually have a quick group meeting once a week, with a larger meeting once a month.
 The meetings help keep everyone informed on what everyone else is doing, and what the major priorities are.
 I spend a lot of time in front of a computer doing research and working with technical data.
 Some days I will preform electrical integration and troubleshooting functions, with occasional electrical design and programming.

 What do you enjoy most about your job?